Home > Europe Long Stay Visa Requirements > Applying for a Long-Stay Visa for France (2026)

 These include:

-The visa application process for long stay visas for France begins on the France-Visas official website.
+The visa application process for long-stay visas for France begins on the France-Visas official website.

 Once you know which type of visa you will be applying for, you will receive a list of what documents are required and which eligibility requirements you will need to meet in order to submit your application.

-This isn't a comprehensive list of requirements, so always go off of the official list given to you.
+This isn't a comprehensive list of requirements, so always go off the official list given to you.

 There will likely be other requirements related directly to your reason for staying in France, such as marriage licenses or work contracts.

 Once you have all of the necessary documents collected in the formats requested, you will need to book an appointment at a visa application center/consulate in your country of residence.
-At this in-person appointment, you will submit your biometrics (fingerprints), pay applicable fees, and submit your application for processing.
+In the States, you should book your appointment at TLSContact, the French Government's partnering visa processor.